mvuorre/bestan/README.md

 # bestan

 Robust bayesian estimation, the Stan version.

+The package is currently at version 0.1.
+Proceed with caution.

 ## Background